NiraphatK/sushico-website/README.md

 The system confirms reservations only if active bookings do not exceed available seats.
 Table numbers are **not assigned at booking time** — instead, staff assign them during **check-in** to optimize usage and reduce no-shows.

+In addition, the system provides a **Menu Page** where customers can view food items (name, price, and image).
-Admins can configure store policies like **Cut-off Time, Grace Period, Store Hours, and Table Settings**.
+Admins can upload and manage menu items alongside store policies like **Cut-off Time, Grace Period, Store Hours, and Table Settings**.

 ---